hayesgm/mountain_goat/README.md

 For more information, read my blog post on how mountain goat quickly accomplishes a/b testing: http://blog.drawn.to/how-we-do-ab-testing

+## Upgrade from < 1.0.0

+If you are upgrading from Mountain Goat < 1.0.0, please run the following command (please overwrite mountain-goat.yml when prompted):

+     ./script/generate mg --update

+     rake db:migrate

+This will install new migrations necessary for version 1.0.0.

 ## Install

 ### Mountain Goat gem